-Following potential approval of any our product candidates, the FDA may impose significant restrictions on a product's indicated uses or other aspects of the directions for use or marketing or impose ongoing requirements for potentially costly and time-consuming post-approval studies, post-market surveillance or clinical trials to monitor the safety and efficacy of the product.
+Following potential approval of any our product candidates, the FDA may impose significant restrictions on a product's indicated uses or other aspects of the directions for use or marketing or impose ongoing requirements for potentially costly and time consuming post-approval studies, post-market surveillance or clinical trials to monitor the safety and efficacy of the product.
 The FDA may also require a REMS as a condition of approval of our product candidates, which could include requirements for a medication guide, physician communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 In addition, if the FDA or a comparable foreign regulatory authority approves our product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and recordkeeping for our products will be subject to extensive and ongoing regulatory requirements.
-These requirements include submissions of safety and other post-marketing information and reports, registration, as well as continued compliance with cGMPs and GCP requirements for any clinical trials that we conduct post-approval.
+These requirements for any clinical trials that we conduct post-approval.
 Later discovery of previously unknown problems with our products, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - restrictions on product distribution or use, or requirements to conduct post-marketing studies or clinical trials; - fines, restitutions, disgorgement of profits or revenues, warning letters, untitled letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - product seizure or detention, or refusal to permit the import or export of our products; and - injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - restrictions on product distribution or use, or requirements to conduct post-marketing studies or clinical trials; - fines, restitutions, disgorgement of profits or revenues, warning letters, untitled letters or holds on clinical trials;

+- refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - product seizure or detention, or refusal to permit the import or export of our products; and - injunctions or the imposition of civil or criminal penalties.